johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 - Slices like arrays start counting at 0
 - A Slice can also store anything

 ### Decision Structures
+- In Go, remember that switch statements break

 ### Preview
 ### Preview
 ### Test quiz